Carlie Cooper: "Superior Spider-Man"

 Around the end of the Dying Wish storyline, Carlie tries to stop Doctor Octopus breaking into the NYPD to reclaim a golden Octobot, not knowing that he is really Peter's mind in Doctor Octopus's body.
 Peter tries to calm her down, but she shoots Peter, causing the bullet to ricochet and shooting through Carlie's shoulder.
 She is taken to the hospital, where she recovers.

 Later, Mary Jane and Carlie are surprised by some footage showing the Superior Spider-Man shaking hands with Mayor J. Jonah Jameson thanking Spider-Man for stopping the Sinister Six.
-The two both agree that things are weird.
 Carlie mentions that things have been weird since her run in with Doctor Octopus, but does not explain why.
-Mary Jane confides in her that MJ and Peter seem to be getting back together, shocking Carlie.
-When Mary Jane tells Carlie that the Superior Spider-Man broke it off with her just when they were getting back together, Carlie decides to "go back to work", wanting to know what really happened to Peter.
+Carlie decides to "go back to work", wanting to know what really happened to Peter.
+After investigating, Carlie uncovers that the Superior Spider-Man is Doctor Octopus controlling Spider-Man's body.

-It is heavily implied that Carlie knows who the Superior Spider-Man really is, but she is keeping it to herself until she can find proof.
-Soon while lurking in the shadows while Yuri Watanabe interviews police witnesses to the Superior Spider-Man killing Massacre at point blank, Carlie appears to have also confided in one mysterious person about her speculation, this person was later revealed to be the Wraith.

-Carlie and the Wraith later follow a lead how the new Spider-Squad is being funded, as it is not being financed by Mayor Jameson's initiatives.
-After investigating the foreign bank accounts of supervillains, it is revealed that Carlie has stumbled upon proof that an account belonging to Otto Octavius is funding the new Spider Squad.
-Therefore, she has made the connection of her suspicions that the Superior Spider-Man is Octavius in Peter's body.